energyscope/EnergyScope_pathway/docs/sections/Input Data.rst

 of reliable sources about geothermal potential, we consider the potential as null in the reference scenario.

-The wind potential is estimated to 10 GW onshore and 3.5 GW offshore :cite:`limpens2018electricity`.
+The wind potential has been estimated to 10 GW onshore and 3.5 GW offshore in :cite:`limpens2018electricity`.
 At the time of collecting the data (2011-2020), several potentials can be collected through various sources.
 As an example, the study from